wegfawefgawefg/asset-cache-py/README.md

 ```

-- The base_path decorator lets you specify a base path so you dont have to type it over and over again. (optional)
-- The loader decorator is how you specify a load function for the assets in that enum. (not optional) ((how do expect the library to account for any possible file type, including user defined ones?))

 ### 3. Use Your Asset Cache

 Make an instance of the AssetCache class.
 When you need an asset, get it from the cache.
-If the asset is not in the cache, it will be loaded and added to the cache.
+If the asset is not in the cache, it will be loaded from "disk" and added to the cache.
 The second time you request the asset, it will already be in the cache and gets returned immediately.